-ANALYSIS-Venezuela adjusts as sanctions spur Western oil partners to retreat
+Analysis-Venezuela adjusts as sanctions spur Western oil partners to retreat

 That could put Chevron, which owns 34% of the venture, in a tight spot, since the consortium’s shares are set to be distributed to the venture’s remaining partners unless they decline, according to the project’s contract, reviewed by Reuters.

-Chevron’s license only permits transactions and activities that are “necessary to the limited maintenance of essential operations” that were in effect before July 26, 2019.
+Chevron’s renewed license still only permits transactions and activities that are “necessary to the limited maintenance of essential operations” that were in effect before July 26, 2019.

 Mitsubishi, Inpex and JOGMEC declined to comment.
 Chevron deferred comment to Petroindependencia, controlled by PDVSA.